-There are four oral medications (including ED pills) that are approved by the FDA for the treatment of ED, these medications are known as PDE type-5 inhibitors and work to increase penile blood flow.
+There are four oral medications (including ED pills) approved by the FDA for the treatment of ED; these medications are known as PDE type-5 inhibitors and work to increase penile blood flow.
 These ED pills are taken by mouth and will help you to get and maintain an erection.

 These medications all work by relaxing muscles in the penis and increasing blood flow in the penis during sexual stimulation allowing you to get an erection.
 Taking this medication will not automatically produce an erection; sexual stimulation is required first to work.
 These medications come in varying dosages, so it may take time to find the right medication and dose right.
 These medications do come with possible side effects, including: